South Indian Vina Music

 This example is in a simple pentatonic raga (a melodic recipe for a mood involving ascending and descending scale patterns), which uses the root, major third, perfect fifth, major sixth, and minor seventh.
 The tala (rhythmic cycle) is a common 8 beat cycle known as adi tal.

-MIDI Files
+Pallavi MIDI Files

 GM Standard MIDI files of this South Indian gamaka exercise are presented here, arranged for General MIDI guitar and conga and bongo:

 - Pallavi MIDI File (with gamaka).
 This file will not playback properly online, so download the file first and then load it into your MIDI sequencing program.
-This arrangment includes all of the note bends, but since many of the bends are more than a full step, this file requires that the pitch bend function on the playback module be set to +-12 half steps.
+This arrangement includes all of the note bends, but since many of the bends are more than a full step, this file requires that the pitch bend function on the playback module be set to +-12 half steps.
 The tempo should be set at about 30 beats per minute.

 Further Resources